linuxdeepin/deepin-manual/manual-assets/professional/deepin-image-viewer/en_US/index.md

 ![0|wallpaper](jpg/wallpaper.png)

+### Display in File Manager

+1. Right-click the image in the Image Viewer interface and select **Display in file manager**.
+2. The folder location of the image will be opened and displayed.

 ### View Image Information

 You can view detailed information of the image.
 1. Right-click the image in the Image Viewer interface and select **Image info**.
-2. The Image info window will pop up displaying the detailed information of the Image.
+2. The image info window will pop up displaying the detailed information of the Image.

 ![1|view info](jpg/info.png)